stanfordroboticsclub/UDPComms/README.md

 ### Publisher Arguments
 - `port`
 The port the messages will be sent on.
 I recommend keep track of your port numbers somewhere.
 It's possible that in the future UDPComms will have a system of naming (with a string) as opposed to numbering publishers.
-- `scope` Leave this as the defualt (`Scope.LOCAL`) to send messages to only this computer.
-Set to `Scope.NETWORK` to send to others on the network.
-See Scopes explained for details
+- `scope` `Scope.LOCAL` will only send messages to only this computer. `Scope.NETWORK` will to send to others on the network.
+See Scopes explained for details.

 ### Subscriber Arguments